cplmakerlab/cplmakerlab.github.io/_guides/intro-to-bitcoin-blockchains-and-cryptocurrency.md

 If you are interested in learning the technical details of how bitcoin works, a popular Youtube video ["But how does bitcoin actually work?"](https://www.youtube.com/watch?v=bBC-nXj3Ng4){: target="_blank" rel="noopener"} provides a great overview, and [Khan Academy offers a free Bitcoin course](https://www.khanacademy.org/economics-finance-domain/core-finance/money-and-banking/bitcoin/v/bitcoin-what-is-it){: target="_blank" rel="noopener"}.
 You can also read the [original bitcoin whitepaper written by Satoshi Nakamoto](https://bitcoin.org/en/bitcoin-paper){: target="_blank" rel="noopener"}, which outlines *exactly* how the network works.

+### Why was Bitcoin created?

+The idea of digital currencies can be traced back to the cypherpunk activist movement of the late 1980s.
+Cypherpunk is derived from the word "cipher" and "cyberpunk".
+The cypherpunks believed that privacy-enhancing technologies such as cryptography could help individuals bypass censorship and authoritarianism to make society more free.
+Several of the people involved in the cypherpunk movement would later become important contributors and supporters of the Bitcoin project.

+Bitcoin itself was launched on January 3, 2009 shortly after the 2008 financial crash.
+A message was embedded in the first block of the bitcoin blockchain: *"The Times 03/Jan/2009 Chancellor on brink of second bailout for banks"* referring to a headline published in The Times newspaper.
+This message is often interpreted as a criticism of government response to the global financial crisis.

 ### What is Ethereum?

 A few years after bitcoin launched, a community of software developers saw potential in the underlying technology of the blockchain.
 They wondered if blockchain technology could be expanded to support more use cases beyond a single digital currency, such as local currencies and smart contracts.
 However, early experiments proved that this was quite difficult to do with the bitcoin blockchain.